penguinencounter/colormagic/README.md

 Of course, using the Unsafe API is completely optional.
 If you don't want to use it, you don't have to.

+> [!WARNING]
-**Please avoid asking for support if you use the Unsafe API while devloping your avatar.** (If the two APIs don't have parity for some reason, please report that as a bug.)
+> **Please avoid asking for support if you use the Unsafe API while devloping your avatar.** (If the two APIs don't have parity for some reason, please report that as a bug.)

 ## 3. Installation
 Drop the two lua files somewhere in your avatar.